yuvraj2singh/20_day_20_projects/README.md

 Day 14:

 Password show hide: This is a SPA in which on click eye button u can show and hide your password and also the eye button img also changes on click;

+Day 15:

+Form Validation: This is a practice website in which i validated the form containing name email phone message and it won't be submitted unless all the input fields are not filled with proper form ;